Charlzk05/Click-Counter/README.md

 ## Click Counter
-- A simple click counter WebPage
+- A simple click counter Webpage with HTML and JS